Kitchener's Army: Training

 The British Army traditionally recruited on a regimental basis, therefore a recruit accepted into the Army was first sent to his new regiment's depot, where he received his kit and was introduced to army discipline and training.
 Next he was sent to the main training camps to join his battalion.
 In practice, no regiment had the required stocks of equipment, or the manpower to train the flood of recruits; men trained wearing their own clothes and shoes.
 To mitigate this problem, the army issued old stored uniforms, including First Boer War–vintage red jackets.
 Some regiments bought their own uniform and boots with money paid from public collections.
 Many regiments were also issued with emergency blue uniforms, popularly known as Kitchener Blue.
 Whilst this crisis went on, the soldiers wore regimental and unit badges or patches on their clothing.
 Many photographs from the era show uniformed soldiers drilling alongside civilian clothed soldiers, perhaps led by red-jacketed NCOs.

 The Regiments also suffered from a lack of officers to train them.
 The government called up all reserve-list officers and any British Indian Army officer who happened to be on leave in the UK during the period.
 Men who had been to a recognised public school and university graduates, many of whom had some prior military training in Officer Training Corps, were often granted direct commissions.
 Commanding officers were encouraged to promote promising leaders and later in the war it was common for officers ("temporary gentlemen") to have been promoted from the ranks to meet the demand, especially as casualty rates among junior infantry officers were extremely high.
 Many officers, both regular and temporary, were promoted to ranks and responsibilities far greater than they had ever realistically expected to hold.

 The Army had difficulty supplying new units with enough weapons.
 No artillery pieces had been left in Britain to train new artillery brigades, and most battalions had to drill with obsolete rifles or wooden mockups.
 By early 1915 the Government had overcome many of these problems.
-Among its methods was pressing into use old ceremonial cannons and unfinished modern artillery pieces (they lacked targeting sights).
+Among its methods was pressing into use old ceremonial cannons and unfinished modern artillery pieces which lacked targeting sights.
 During 1915, it corrected such shortages.